luk036/ellipsoid-method/ell-review.md

                       & x_1 \le k, \\
                       & x_1 > 0, x_2 > 0.
   \end{array} $$
-By the change of variables, we can obtain the following convex form of\ @eq-profit-max-in-orginal-form:
+By the change of variables, we can obtain the following convex form of\ @eq:profit-max-in-original-form:
 $$\begin{array}{ll}
     \text{maximize}   & t, \\
     \text{subject to} & \log(t + v_1 e^{y_1} + v_2 e^{y_2}) -